Grosset Polish Hill Vineyard

 Grosset Adelaide Hills Vineyards

-Grosset Wines’ chardonnay, pinot noir and sauvignon blanc grapes are grown in three privately owned vineyards in the Adelaide Hills.
-In the early 1990’s Grosset was drawn to the intriguing high-acid fruit from these sites.
-Two are in the Piccadilly Valley, the second coldest place in South Australia and for that reason they can be accurately described as ‘marginal’.
-In terms of quality however, the rewards of working with such challenging sites have proved to be substantial.
+Grosset Wines’ chardonnay and pinot noir grapes are grown in the Piccadilly Valley, the second coldest place in South Australia.
+In terms of wine quality, the rewards of working with such challenging sites have proved to be substantial.